Astraeus II: Quantifying the impact of cosmic variance during the Epoch of Reionization: Quantifying cosmic variance

 \subsection{The origin and quantification of cosmic variance}

 We start by quantifying the cosmic variance in the HMF for $z \sim 6-12$ as shown in Fig. \ref{fig:cosmic_variance_hmf}.
 The cosmic variance increases with halo mass for both the JWST surveys considered here.
 At a given $M_h$ the variance increases with increasing $z$ given the decrease in the comoving areas probed.
-As noted, our simulation area is of the order of the WFIRST1 survey and so we can not reliably calculate the variance for it.
-Starting with the JADES-deep survey, the variance increases from about 10-20\% to 100-200\% as $M_h$ increases from $10^{8.5}$ $\Msun$ to $10^{11}$ $\Msun$.
-Further, while at the lowest halo masses ($M_h \sim 10^{8.5}\Msun$) the variance only changes by a factor 2 between $z = 6-12$, it increases by $\sim$ 1 dex for the most massive halos ($M_h \sim 10^{11}\Msun$) between the same redshift range given the rarer/biased fluctuations required to form the latter halos.
-As expected, the cosmic variance naturally decreases with an increasing survey area: as the survey area increases by a factor 4 from JADES-deep to JADES-medium, the cosmic variance decreases by a factor $\sim 1.3$ to $\sim 2.0$ as the halo mass increases from $M_h \sim 10^{8.5} \msun$ to $M_h \sim 10^{10.5} \msun$ ~ ($M_h \sim 10^{8.5} \msun$ to $M_h \sim 10^{11.75} \msun$) at $z = 10~ (6)$ .
+As noted, our simulation area is of the order of the WFIRST1 survey and so we can not reliably calculate the variance for it with the formalism described in eqs. (\ref{eq:sigma}) and (\ref{eq:variance}).
+Starting with the JADES-deep survey, the variance increases from about 20\% to $\sim$ 80\% as $M_h$ increases from $10^9$ $\Msun$ to $10^{11}$ $\Msun$ at $z = 10$.
+Further, while at the lowest halo masses ($M_h \sim 10^9 \ \Msun$) the variance only changes by a factor of $\sim$ 2 between $z = 6-12$, it increases by $\sim$ 4 for the most massive halos ($M_h \sim 10^{10.5}\Msun$) between the same redshift range given the rarer/biased fluctuations required to form the latter halos.
+As expected, the cosmic variance naturally decreases with an increasing survey area: as the survey area increases by a factor 4 from JADES-deep to JADES-medium, the cosmic variance decreases by a factor $\sim$ 2-4 for the mass range considered.